 Three main steps when pruning

-Usually, my planters get a heavy summer pruning in the middle of the summer when it's still hot.
-It's too early to change them over to fall but they don't look great.
+Usually, my planters get heavy summer pruning in the middle of the summer when it's still hot.
+It's too early to change them over to fall, but they don't look great.
 Here are the three main steps to getting your planters under control.

 1. Water heavily a few hours before.
 The plant needs to be strong because heavy pruning is hard on the plant.

 3. After you have completed the pruning, give each planter some diluted fertilizer.
-I usually make sure my soil is already moist so the fertilizer doesn't run through.
+I usually ensure my soil is moist enough so the fertilizer doesn't run through.
 For flowering planters, I only use this Miracle Grow Bloom fertilizer.

-My thoughts on fertilizing is to fertilize every week to 10ish days.
-I water down the fertilizer from the manufacturer's suggestion because I think it's important to fertilize more often so the plants regularly get their nutrients.
+My thoughts on fertilizing are to fertilize once a week or once every 10ish days.
+I water down the fertilizer from the manufacturer's suggestion because it's important to fertilize more often so the plants regularly get their nutrients.
 The potting soil's nutrients do get depleted by the plants!
 Even if you buy the best potting soil you can get.

-When you do a heavy deadhead/prune, please give the plant some time to recover.
-It will look better in a week but it will look much better in two.
-I get emails with pictures of dead-looking plants on Thursdays and folks want it to look great by Saturday.
+When you do a heavy deadhead/prune, please give the plant time to recover.
+It will look better in a week, but it will look much better in two.
+I get emails with pictures of dead-looking plants on Thursdays, and folks want it to look great by Saturday.
 Your only option for that to happen is to buy a new plant (sorry).

-Did you know that when you snip off the long stem, new growth appears and that helps create newer bushier growth?
-It makes the plants fuller and it extends and makes the flowering season prettier and longer.
+Did you know that when you snip off the long stem, new growth appears, and that helps create newer bushier growth?
+It makes the plants fuller, extends, and makes the flowering season prettier and longer.
 But give the plant time to grow those blooms!

 How to fix leggy petunias